-Jacob Koch leads client engagements with city governments on a range of sustainability, climate, and resilience projects, including low carbon development, carbon emissions reductions, tree planting and greening, food policy, solid waste management, and strategies for greenhouse gas reductions and decarbonization.
+Jacob Koch leads client engagements with city governments on a range of sustainability, climate, and resilience projects, including tree planting and greening, food policy, solid waste management, and strategies for greenhouse gas reductions and decarbonization.

 Jacob has a B.A. in Political Science from Yale University and a Master in Urban Planning from the Harvard University Graduate School of Design.
 At the GSD he was part of a planning studio that was awarded the 2015 National Student Project Award.
-He is on the advisory boards of Yale/City and the CUNY Guttman Community College Urban Studies program, and the Emerging Leaders Council of the Regional Plan Association.
+He is on the advisory boards of Yale/City, CUNY Guttman Community College Urban Studies program, and the Emerging Leaders Council of the Regional Plan Association.
 He is a Critic at the Yale School of Architecture where he teaches in the Urban Studies program.